Is Faddom safe and secure to install in my environment?

 Through the app and by email through SMTP protocol as long as you have configured notifications

-We show the difference services in the cluster and their dependencies.
+We show the different services in the cluster and their dependencies.
 For further information see Discovering Kubernetes

 I've noticed the Faddom system started running very slowly, it seems to be more responsive after a restart